fitaness12345/portfolioWebsite/README.md

 ﻿# portfolioWebsite

-This is my personal website made using Django framework.
+This is my personal portfolio website made using Django framework.